DuendeInexistente/Cirque/ShortStories.md

  "Really?"

  "Hard to when moonlighting."
 She rolled her eyes.
-"But it's the way things work."
+"So dark, but it's the way things work."

  "Uh."